Legislative Advocacy to End Sexual Violence

 Survivors of sexual violence have disproportionately poor health outcomes.
 BARCC supports legislation that promotes ongoing access to health, reproductive, dental, and mental health care.
 In order for survivors to continue their path toward healing, they need high-quality, responsive, trauma-informed health care.
 They also need free, confidential, and trauma-informed mental health services—like those offered at BARCC—for emotional support and navigating the effects of sexual violence.
 We advocate for legislative policies that promote all of these aspects of health.

-Not every survivor seeks to access the criminal justice system.
+Not every survivor seeks to access the criminal legal system.
 But for those who do, the experience they have in accessing accurate information, how they are treated throughout the process, and the outcome of their efforts have a major impact on them.
-BARCC advocates for survivor-informed practices that ensure each step of the process is focused on three things: (1) the voice and well-being of the survivor, (2) survivor and community safety through offender accountability and treatment, and (3) the elimination of bias and discrimination in the criminal justice process.
+BARCC advocates for survivor-informed practices that ensure each step of the process is focused on three things: (1) the voice and well-being of the survivor, (2) survivor and community safety through offender accountability and treatment, and (3) the elimination of bias and discrimination in the criminal legal process.

 Check out BARCC's latest news on legislative and policy advocacy.